radixsh/quartz/README.md

 $ sudo apt update

 # install node (and hit y when prompted)
-# (the package is called nodejs rather than node because of a naming conflict; it's fine)
+# (the package is called nodejs rather than node because of a naming conflict; don't worry about that)
 $ sudo apt install nodejs

 # to confirm the install worked